This program is offered online and at Woodland Park.

 Explores career-development opportunities and strategies.
 Stresses entry-level job requirements and upward career paths.
 Covers resume writing skills, interviewing techniques, and the importance of professionalism.
 Continues the student's orientation to Berkeley College’s computer framework, which includes content collection, and how to compile a professional design portfolio.

-Introduction to the basic concepts, terminology, history, and applications of digital photography.
+Introduction to the basic concepts, terminology, and applications of digital photography.
 Creative approaches emphasize successful transformation of images for effective visual communication.
+Students develop the critical thinking and technical skills needed in order to use photography in their work as designers.

 Designed to further develop the skills acquired in Web Design II.
-Students will develop a website that includes multimedia, video, audio, and interactive elements.
-Current industry web development will be utilized.
+Students explore design for both web and mobile apps incorporating multimedia, video, audio, and responsive design.
+Prototype development and testing are explored.

-Focuses on further developing vector skills for effective design in visual communications in two-dimensional computer graphics.
-Projects incorporate narrative and complete corporate identity including logos.
+Focuses on further developing vector skills for effective design in visual communications.
+Projects include advertising, editorial, technical, and 3D illustration.

-Designed to further develop the skills acquired in Digital Photography I. Course includes advanced digital darkroom and color skills and introduces students to a wide range of styles in contemporary photography.
+Designed to further develop the skills acquired in Digital Photography I. Course includes advanced digital imaging techniques, and introduces students to a wide range of styles in contemporary photography as well as video.

 Incorporates the history, purpose, types, materials, environmental considerations, graphic symbols and labels, and security measures of packaging.
 Students study packaging as a new-product development process, explore its graphic design for marketing options, and produce models with accompanying industry standard specifications sheets.